dumitrescustefan/ronec/README.md

 ## Spacy NER Integration

 Spacy is a well-known text processor, which includes a NER engine.
 This [tutorial](https://github.com/dumitrescustefan/ronec/blob/master/spacy) shows how to train a NER model based on RONEC, and perform entity recognition on arbitrary text (in Python).
+Right now, to [use RONEC in SpaCy](https://github.com/dumitrescustefan/ronec/tree/master/spacy#option-2-download-the-pre-trained-online-model-and-load-it-into-spacy-difficulty-easier), just download the pretrained model and load it locally.
+That's it.

 ## Authors
 + [Stefan Daniel Dumitrescu](https://www.linkedin.com/in/stefandumitrescu/)